Shea690901/Sagenwelt-Lib/src/doc/concepts/w.directories.md

 - /var/log
     This is the place to look for system logs.
 Not all of them are readable by everyone!

+- /var/player_save
+    Here one can fknd the player save files.
+Like with their home directories sorted into subdirs according their first letter.

 - /var/save
     These too are configurations for the system critical objects, but where